coding: utf-8

 epochs = epochs.resample(100)

-# centimeters instead of meters.
+# instead of meters.
 We will fix it now.
-For your own data, the
+For your own data, the sensor locations are

-# sensor locations are likely properly stored in meters, so you can skip this
+# likely properly stored in meters, so you can skip this step.

 epochs.metadata.sample(10)

-# matrix (DSM) based on the number of letters in each word.
+# based on the number of letters in each word.

-# The above DSM will serve as our "model" DSM.
-In this example RSA analysis, we
+# The above RDM will serve as our "model" RDM.
+In this example RSA analysis, we are

-# are going to compare the model DSM against DSMs created from the EEG data.
+# going to compare the model RDM against RDMs created from the EEG data.
+The EEG RDMs

-# The EEG DSMs will be created using a "searchlight" pattern.
-We are using
+# will be created using a "searchlight" pattern.
+We are using squared Euclidean distance

 rsa_result = mne_rsa.rsa_epochs(